appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 :::caution

 You must use the full certificate chain, in the correct order, to prevent SSL errors when clients connect.
-For example, _"unable to verify the first certificate"_.
+For example, you may get an _"unable to verify the first certificate"_ error on a missing case.

 Order should be like this: first the server certificate, then all intermediate certificates, and finally the root CA.